 Review, Notification and Appeal Process

-Satisfactory academic progress progression will be measured at the end of each academic term.
-Students will be notified via letter, email and myTSU if they are in violation of the standards or have been placed on probation.
+Effective May 2014, Satisfactory Academic Progress will be measured ANNUALLY at the end of each spring term for everyone and at the end of each term for those on Academic Plans.
+Students will be notified via letter, email and on “myTSU” if they are in violation of the standards.
 Students who are in violation of the GPA and/or Completion Rate Standards AND have not been previously granted continued eligibility on an academic plan will have the opportunity to appeal to the financial aid SAP committee.
 The SAP appeal must include a letter explaining the circumstances surrounding the violation along with supporting documentation and a program of study prepared and signed by the student’s academic advisor.
-Those who are in violation of the time limitation rule may appeal to the Director of Financial Aid and must include with the appeal a graduation plan signed by the student's academic advisor or major department representative.
-Time limitation appeals are granted solely at the discretion of the Director of Financial Aid.
+Those who are in violation of the time limitation rule may appeal to the Director of Financial Aid.
+Time limitation appeals must include a graduation plan signed by the student's academic advisor or major department representative.
 Satisfactory academic progress guidelines are reviewed annually and updated based on institutional policy and/or federal regulatory changes.

 Academic Plans for Continuing Financial Aid Eligibility